Georgina Ballantine

 Georgina Ballantine (25 November 1889 – 12 April 1970) was a Scottish nurse, registrar and salmon fisher.
-In 1922, Ballantine landed a 64lb salmon on the River Tay, the largest recorded from a British river with rod and line.
+In 1922, Ballantine landed a 64lb (29kg) salmon on the River Tay, the largest recorded from a British river with rod and line.

-Biography
+Early life

-Georgina Ballantine was born on 25 November 1889, in Caputh, Scotland.
+Georgina Ballantine was born on 25 November 1889, in Caputh, Perth and Kinross, Scotland.
 Her mother was Christina White and her father was James Ballantine, a registrar and ghillie.

+Career

-Ballantine worked as a nurse from 1914 to 1919, in Perth, London and Bapaume in France.
-It was in France she was decorated by the Red Cross.
+Ballantine worked as a Voluntary Aid Detachment nurse from 1914 to 1919, in Perth, London and Bapaume, France.
+It was in France that she was decorated by the Red Cross.
 She later worked as registrar in Caputh.

-In her later life, Ballantine suffered from arthritis in both legs, and as a result they were both amputated.

-Ballantine died on 12 April 1970 in Caputh.